Help us to improve the quality of social housing

 • The Safety and Quality Standard – requires landlords to provide safe and good quality homes and landlord services to tenants.

-• The Transparency, Influence and Accountability Standard – requires landlords to be open with tenants and treat them with fairness and respect so that tenants can access services, raise complaints when necessary, influence decision-making and hold their landlord to account.
+• The Transparency, Influence and Accountability Standard (includes the TSMs - explained below) – requires landlords to be open with tenants and treat them with fairness and respect so that tenants can access services, raise complaints when necessary, influence decision-making and hold their landlord to account.

 • The Neighbourhood and Community Standard – requires landlords to engage with other relevant parties so that tenants can live in safe and well-maintained neighbourhoods and feel safe in their homes.